its-crypted/Kernel_Diary/README.md

 `inxi` is a script which displays system information for console & IRC.

 `inxi -Fxxxrz` show Full details, z hides personal info, r gives out repo data

+## List Connected Monitors

+`xrandr --listmonitors` This will give out the resolutions as well